Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Methods

 \subsection{Sensors}

 We desire a generalized solution for olfactory navigation.
-To aid with down-selection of off-the-shelf olfaction sensors, we designed a small electrical breakout board (see Section \ref{sec:sm_uavbrakout} in the Supplementary Material.
+To aid with down-selection of off-the-shelf olfaction sensors, we designed a small electrical breakout board (see Section \ref{sec:sm_uavbrakout} in the Supplementary Material).
 This allowed us to manually test detection algorithms without having to re-configure the mounting hardware and ballast on the drone.
-The circuitry and design of this board are available in the repository associated with this paper.
-The results of the experiments performed with this olfactory board showed that metal oxide (MOX) and electrochemical (EC) were the best for tracking ethanol, and they were selected as the final olfactory effectors as a result.
+The repository associated with this paper contains the circuitry and design of this board.
+The results of the experiments we performed with this olfactory board showed that metal oxide (MOX) and electrochemical (EC) sensors were the best for tracking ethanol, so we selected them as the final olfactory effectors.

-Metal oxide sensors are rapid in response (1-100 Hz) \cite{dennler_high-speed_2024} and are typically sensitive to \text{families} of molecules, allowing for more general chemical tracking.
+Metal oxide sensors respond rapidly (1-100 Hz) \cite{dennler_high-speed_2024} and are typically sensitive to \text{families} of molecules, allowing for more general chemical tracking.
 We select a pair of Sensirion MICS 6814 sensors due to their prevalence in recent literature \cite{dennler_high-speed_2024, feng2025smellnetlargescaledatasetrealworld} and the wide array of compounds they detect.
-These sensors are sensitive to a variety of gases, but we focus on their sensitivity to ethanol for our work here since ethanol is the target compound.
+These sensors respond to a variety of gases, but we focus on their sensitivity to ethanol for our work here since ethanol is the target compound.

 Metal oxide sensors change resistance based on their exposure to the target gas.
-This resistance is an indication of gas intensity in the surrounding environment and can be computed according to the following equation:
+This resistance indicates gas intensity in the surrounding environment and one can compute it according to the following equation:

 where $R_S$ indicates the sensor resistance, $V_c$ is the circuit voltage, $V_{RL}$ is the voltage drop over the load resistor, and $R_L$ is the resistance of said load resistor.
-As Equation \ref{eq:mox} is fundamental to the function of the MOX sensor, our optimizations are designed around it.
-We build off of the methodology from Burgués, et al. in \cite{sniffybug-single-burgues19} in that we design our algorithm to not be dependent on absolute concentrations in part-per-million or part-per-billion quantity.
+As Equation \ref{eq:mox} is fundamental to the function of the MOX sensor, we design our optimizations around it.
+We build off of the methodology from Burgués, et al. in \cite{sniffybug-single-burgues19} in that we design our algorithm to not depend on absolute concentrations in part-per-million or part-per-billion quantity.
 Rather, we analyze the relative change between time steps of $V_{RL}$ (the temporal difference) and use this to inform the UAV on how to move relative to gas measurements.